iemcloudteam/azure_paas_services_inspection/README.md

 3. Finally, because we want to forward DNS queries to the System DNS we need to check Network > DNS configuration.
 By default, Fortigate will be using FortiGuard DNS servers.
 We need to change it to internal Azure DNS server which is listening on 168.63.129.16.

     <img src=https://github.com/iemcloudteam/azure_paas_services_inspection/blob/8aa82bcd6ce72c1d66d9d851fdd277cff6d1c456/images/DNS4.png width="400"/>

+ More information about using FortiGate as a DNS Proxy can be foud [here](https://docs.fortinet.com/document/fortigate/6.2.10/cookbook/121810/using-a-fortigate-as-a-dns-server)

 ## Changing DNS Server for IPSEC VPN client.
 1. Go to VPN > IPSEC TUNNEL and edit your tunnel settings.
 Under DNS Server we can configure our port2 address: